"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

-\emph{Matrices} in $n$ dimensions are $n\xx n$ arrays of complex numbers\footnote{In fact, matrices don't have to be square, they can have a different number of rows and columns, but non-square matrices will not interest us here.}.
+A \emph{matrix } in $n$ dimensions is an $n\xx n$ array\footnote{In fact, matrices don't have to be square, they can have a different number of rows and columns, that is, $n\xx m$ where $n\ne m$; but non-square matrices are generally not of much interest in quantum mechanics.} of (complex) numbers.
 In $n=2$ dimensions we have

+A matrix can act on a vector to produce another vector.
+If it's a ket (a vertical/column vector), the result is another ket.
+If it's a bra (a horizontal/row dual vector), the result is another bra.

-A matrix acts on a vector from the left by taking the inner product of each row of the matrix with the vector:
+If the matrix acts on a ket, then it must act \textbf{from the left}, and the element at \textbf{row} $i$ of the resulting ket is obtained by taking the inner product of \textbf{row} $i$ of the matrix with the ket:

-A matrix can also act on a dual vector from the right by taking the inner product of the dual vector with each column of the matrix:
+If the matrix acts on a bra, then it must act \textbf{from the right}, and the element at \textbf{column} $i$ of the resulting bra is obtained by taking the inner product of \textbf{column} $i$ of the matrix with the bra:

-Note that the dual vector $\left\langle \Psi\right|A$ is not the dual of the vector $A\left|\Psi\right\rangle $.
-However, we can define the \emph{adjoint }of a matrix by both transposing rows into columns and taking the complex conjugate of the components:
+Note that the dual vector $\left\langle \Psi\right|A$ is \textbf{not} the dual of the vector $A\left|\Psi\right\rangle $, as you can see by taking the dual of (\ref{eq:APhi}).
+However, we can define the \emph{adjoint }of a matrix by transposing rows into columns and then taking the complex conjugate of all the components: